Thaniyavarthanam: Themes

 The movie deals with certain psychological themes and the toxic nature of society in the olden days.
-Balagopalan had lived a stress-free life.
-But due to superstitions and overall lack of knowledge of mental health in those times, his life was ruined.
+Balagopalan had lived a stress-free life, but his life was ruined due to superstitions and the overall lack of knowledge of mental health during those times.
 The scrutiny of society coupled with the traditional mindset of the people back then led to Balagopalan's downfall.
 In the nightmare, Balagopalan hears the rattle of the chain in his dream which symbolizes the fact he's chained to traditions and he is a hostage to these traditions.
-The same chains which had chained his uncle and eventually led to his demise.
+The same chains which had chained his uncle eventually led to his demise.

 Soundtrack

 The music was composed by M. G. Radhakrishnan.